alexbfree/thesis/src/chapter-7.md

 It is **immobile**, in that it is very difficult to move a dataset out of the environment where it exists: most data exists in organisations' internal databases, where it is tightly coupled to technology stacks, interfaces and business processes that use it.
 Separating one's data from the service that holds the data is difficult and often impossible.

-[TODO possibly move this paragraph elsewhere to avoid repetition with previous section] This setting of personal data also explains why it is **inaccessible** to individuals (in the sense of 'effective access' [@gurstein2011]).
+This setting of personal data also explains why it is **inaccessible** to individuals (in the sense of 'effective access' [@gurstein2011]).
 Data access requests such as GDPR are typically satisfied by creating a copy of the data, which creates problems of delay, divergence and understanding.
 Even then, as Case Study Two showed, this is incomplete [[5.4.2.2](#5.4.2.2)] and much of the data is never made available.
 Its accessibility is also hindered by the technical nature of data.
 For organisational efficiency, data will often be stored in complex proprietary structures which are designed for the algorithmic efficiency of the specific operations the service provider wants to perform, rather than for general-purpose re-use.

 Evident from individuals' goals for use of their data [[Table 12](#table-12)] is that people need to be able to ask questions of their data.
 This highlights the problem that data is not **interrogable**.
 It must stand for itself, and there is no obvious way to ask a question about the meaning of the data or about what the data says about a particular question, without either the co-operation of the data holder, or advanced technical skills in querying and data analysis.
 To be able to ask questions of data, it needs to be malleable - one needs the ability to break it down, look at it from different perspectives, and reconstitute it in different ways.
 This requires more than just an ability to produce visual representations of the data, but an ability to **interact with the data** and produce new interpretations and insights that can help to answer specific questions.